 Two parts of brand messaging

-There are two main parts of brand messaging – how your team perceives you and how your customers perceive you.
+Brand messaging has two main parts – how your team perceives you and how your customers perceive you.

 Branding starts from within.